HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 ### emoved the Woodburn Studio demo

 === "Containers"
-    Woodburn Studio is no longer available for installation or updates.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
+Starting with CF234, it will no longer be available for installation.
+Support for existing installations will continue until August 4, 2026.
+After this date, Woodburn Studio will no longer be supported.
+For more information, see Deprecated features.
+[Deprecated features](../deprecated_features.md).

 === "On-Premises"
-     Woodburn Studio is no longer available for installation or updates.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
+Starting with CF234, it will no longer be available for installation.
+Support for existing installations will continue until August 4, 2026.
+After this date, Woodburn Studio will no longer be supported.
+For more information, see Deprecated features.
+[Deprecated features](../deprecated_features.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U